Two Policemen, civilians on bail over sale of weapons

 Their counsel pleaded for bail and told the court that their clients had fixed places of abode and have people of substance to stand surety for them.

-The prosecution objected to the bail application with the reason that there were four more weapons to be retrieved from the accused and also they would tamper with investigations when granted bail, however, the bail was granted.
+Prosecution objected to the bail application with the reasons that there were four more weapons to be retrieved from the accused and also they would tamper with investigations when granted bail, however, the bail was granted.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.